samis0216/tunafy/README.md

 As an authorized user when I am logged in to the website I am redirected to a personalized home page with recently listened to music and saved albums/playlists.
 I should see a profile button in the top right with a Profile option and a Logout option on every page of the website.
 I should see a Home button in the top left that redirects me to home from any page in the website.
 Underneath the home button I should see a Upload album button that redirects me to a new page where I can upload a new album and a your library tab that has a button to make a new playlist.
 I should see an integrated player on the bottom of the page for the current song I am listening to, that has a play button, pause button, next and last song buttons, like button, shuffle button, progress bar, and volume slider.

 # Profile page
 On the top of my profile page, I should see a profile header on the top of the page with my profile icon, username, and number of public playlists, and a button to edit my profile that takes me to a edit profile modal.
-Underneath the profile header I should see my top listened to albums, top songs, and my created public playlists.
+Underneath the profile header I should see my created albums, top songs, and my created public playlists.
 Next to each should be a Show all button that redirects to another page containing the rest of the content.

 # Profile edit modal
 In the edit profile modal, I should be able to change my account name and/or picture.